Creating Lines and Polygons

 The edit box for a line or polygon is very similar to that for a marker, but there are few additional style options.

-• The label for the line will appear on the map (assuming you have labels turned on) and in the left-side menu bar to identify that line.
+• The title for the line will appear on the map (assuming you have labels turned on) and in the left-side menu bar to identify that line.

 • The folder menu allows you to move the line to another folder if you have created any.